- The Preferences dialog

 The Preferences dialog is split into sections and sub-sections.
 The description page for each section (accessed by the links below) shows an image of the default preferences settings for that section.

 Section What it controls Devices Choose audio host, playback and recording devices and recording channels.
 Playback Length of previews for cuts and effects; playback seek times.
 Recording Settings for playthrough, latency, Sound Activated Recording and naming newly recorded tracks.
 MIDI Devices Settings for MIDI playback on your system.
 Quality Choose sample rate, sample format and options for rate and format conversion.
 Interface Interface behaviors, dB display range, choose language and location of Manual, show initial "Help" dialog.
 Tracks Tracks display management. ⌊ Tracks Behaviors Settings to control the behaviors of Tracks. ⌊ Spectrograms Settings for presentation of spectrograms in the audio track.
 Import / Export Importing: if uncompressed audio is copied into projects or read directly, if tracks are normalized.
 Exporting: how audio is mixed, if Metadata Editor appears, content of Allegro exports. ⌊ Extended Import Specify different importers to open specific audio file extensions.
 Libraries Download and locate the optional FFmpeg library.
 Directories Sets the location of the temporary files directory and displays how much space is available on that drive.
 Warnings Warn or not when disk space is low on startup, when saving projects, mixing down or importing uncompressed audio files.
 Effects Enable or disable effects by type: LADSPA, LV2, Nyquist, VAMP, VST, Audio Units.
 Sort or group effects.
 Check for updated plug-ins or rescan all plug-ins.
 Keyboard List, search for and set keyboard shortcuts for commands.
 Mouse Mouse shortcuts for commands.
 Modules Loadable Modules for Audacity.
+Application Controls settings for the application.

 Where the Preferences are stored